kaismic/Hitorus/README.md

 ## Notes
 - Downloaded gallery images are stored in the `Galleries` folder.
-- The entire application data is stored in the `main.db` file (located under `Hitorus.Api`).
+- The entire application data is stored in the `main.db` file.
 To export or backup your data, copy, store it somewhere else and later paste it into the same location.